rsdoiel/antenna/snapshots.md

 date: 2025-07-29, from: Michael Tsai

-Juli Clover (release notes, security, no enterprise, developer): visionOS 2.6 focuses on bug fixes and under-the-hood improvements.
+Juli Clover (no release notes, security, no enterprise, developer): visionOS 2.6 focuses on bug fixes and under-the-hood improvements.
 There are no new features in the update.
 Previously: visionOS 2.5

 <br>